 Driving in towns and the countryside – Problems

-Are you ready for roads whose hedges tower over you, tall enough to block out the sun, zig-zagging ever deeper down the hill, ever tighter until you have to pull in your wing mirrors, what will you do if you meet a car?
-Or a horse?
-Or a cyclist?
-Chris Bonnington?
-Meeting a flock of sheep, cows, deer, rabbits is all quite likely.
+Are you ready for roads whose hedges tower over you, tall enough to block out the sun, zig-zagging ever deeper down the hill, ever tighter until you have to pull in your wing mirrors, what will you do if you meet a car, a horse or a cyclist?
+Meeting flocks of sheep, cows, deer, children, pheasants is all quite likely.
 Slow down.